 Before Judge Bernard Friedman in the Cuyahoga County Common Pleas Court, defense attorney and future Congressman Louis Stokes, moved to suppress the weapons.
 Friedman denied the motion, holding that while McFadden did not have probable cause at the outset, he was entitled to briefly stop and frisk the men based on his reasonable cause to believe they were engaged in suspicious activity.
 Stokes appealed the case to the Ohio Eighth District Court of Appeals and to the U.S. Supreme Court.
 Both courts affirmed, and the Supreme Court announced a new legal standard: police may “stop and frisk” a suspect whom the officer reasonably suspects may be armed and dangerous.

-This landmark case has many connections to Cleveland-Marshall College of Law.
-Congressman Stokes and prosecutor Reuben M. Payne who argued the case before the U.S. Supreme Court, were both 1953 graduates of Cleveland-Marshall College of Law.
-Two of the judges who heard the appeal for Cuyahoga County’s Eighth District Court of Appeals, Samuel H. Silbert, Class of 1907, and Joseph A. Artl, Class of 1923, were graduates of the Cleveland Law School (Cleveland Law School and John Marshall Law School merged in 1946 to become Cleveland-Marshall Law School).
+This landmark case has many connections to CSU College of Law.
+Congressman Stokes and prosecutor Reuben M. Payne, who argued the case before the U.S. Supreme Court, were both 1953 graduates of the law school.
+Two of the judges who heard the appeal for Cuyahoga County’s Eighth District Court of Appeals, Samuel H. Silbert (Class of 1907) and Joseph A. Artl (Class of 1923) were graduates of Cleveland Law School (Cleveland Law School and John Marshall School of Law merged in 1946 to become Cleveland-Marshall Law School).
 A third judge, James Joseph Patrick Corrigan, taught at Cleveland-Marshall Law School, as did Judge Silbert.

 Browse the Terry v.
 Ohio Collection

 - Eighth Judicial District of Ohio, Court of Appeals, Cuyahoga County

 - Ohio Supreme Court